Self love? What does it mean exactly?

 We’re very familiar with love, the kind of love that’s unstoppable and generally flows in torrents in the direction of our family.
 This love is demonstrated not just in hugs and cuddles, but in the form of lunch boxes, clean clothes, putting tired little bodies to bed, and consoling a toddler whose ice-cream just met the road.

 Pause for a minute and think of the last time you directed some of that loving care your own way?
-An extra 20 minutes in the bath, an indulgent bite of your favorite chocolate or a binge session of that embarrassingly ridiculous series?
+An extra 20 minutes in the bath, an indulgent bite of your favourite chocolate or a binge session of that embarrassingly ridiculous series?
 All that, in a nutshell, is self love.
 And if the last sentence made you sigh a little sigh of “YES PLEASE!!!”, then you’re about to learn just how to work these simple pleasures into your manic-mom routine.

 How To Self Love